nixworks/public/news/2012/11/1/README.md

 ##### Yellow fever
 ### [Yellow fever kills 32 people and sickens at least 50 more in the Darfur region of Sudan. ](/news/2012/11/1/yellow-fever-kills-32-people-and-sickens-at-least-50-more-in-the-darfur-region-of-sudan.md)
-_Context: Sudan, Darfur, Yellow fever_
+_Context: Yellow fever, Darfur, Sudan_

 ##### President of Indonesia
 ### [President of Indonesia Susilo Bambang Yudhoyono receives a medal of Knighthood of the Order of the Bath from Queen Elizabeth II. ](/news/2012/11/1/president-of-indonesia-susilo-bambang-yudhoyono-receives-a-medal-of-knighthood-of-the-order-of-the-bath-from-queen-elizabeth-ii.md)
-_Context: Order of the Bath, Queen Elizabeth II, Susilo Bambang Yudhoyono, President of Indonesia_
+_Context: Susilo Bambang Yudhoyono, Order of the Bath, President of Indonesia, Queen Elizabeth II_

 ##### Stoned to death
 ### [Parents kill their 15-year-old daughter in an "honour killing" by pouring acid on her after seeing her talking to a young man, in Azad Kashmir, Pakistan. ](/news/2012/11/1/parents-kill-their-15-year-old-daughter-in-an-ahonour-killinga-by-pouring-acid-on-her-after-seeing-her-talking-to-a-young-man-in-azad-k.md)